fps/asciichanges/README.md

 Formalizing this language might facilitate his own and others' future experiments in algorithmic compositions.
 Automatic backing track generation for practice and playing is a subset of algorithmic composition.
 ASCIIChanges might serve as a standardized interchange format for different backing track generators.

-This package aims to provide a (more or less) formal grammar of ASCIIChanges and a C++ library implemented using Boost-Spirit that creates a hopefully useful data structure representing the song from parsing valid ASCIIChanges files.
+This package aims to provide a (more or less) formal grammar of ASCIIChanges and a C++ library implemented using [pegjs](https://pegjs.org/) that creates a hopefully useful data structure representing the song from parsing valid ASCIIChanges files.

 # Structure